Regional Cancer Center

 Patients are also able to receive cancer treatments that are not readily available in other parts of the state or nation.
 Through the Regional Cancer Center's affiliation with the National Cancer Institute, the University of Illinois, Chicago and Barnes, our on-staff cancer specialists have access to experimental drugs and protocols.
 The Cancer Center is also closely affiliated with the Hoosier Oncology Group of Indiana, an organization which gives the medical staff and the patients of the Regional Cancer Center the opportunity to benefit from the expertise of the academic world.
 The nursing staff is certified in oncology and follows the ONS guidelines.
 The group practices evidenced-based medicine and remains current with the medical community.

 The Regional Cancer Center provides convenient, comfortable and efficient services to all cancer patients, whether they are treated as inpatients or outpatients.
-Keep up to date with the progress of the construction for the new Sarah Bush Lincoln's Regional Cancer Center.

 The Health Center offers patients access to a variety of medical and diagnostic services including some of the most advanced technology currently available to detect cancer.
 Diagnostic services may include X-rays, CT scans, nuclear medicine studies, magnetic resonance imaging (MRI) scans, PET scans, clinical laboratory tests, exploratory surgery and endoscopic examinations.

 Mammography is of particular importance in the early detection of breast cancer.
 As offered at Sarah Bush Lincoln Health Center and in a mobile van, the test is fast, accurate and inexpensive.
 SBL provides digital mammography.